Umutayb/ollama-api/README.md

   Updates the value for an existing key.

 - **`merge(Map... maps)`**
-  Merges entries from multiple maps into the context.
+  Merges entries from multiple maps into the ollama.

 - **`loadProperties(String... propertyNames)`**
-  Loads properties from specified files and merges them into the context.
+  Loads properties from specified files and merges them into the ollama.

 ---